marcopeg/BackboneKit/README.md

 BackboneKIT
 ===========

-BackboneJS is a great tool to roganize Javascript code but miss some basic feature like **plugin support** and **inheritance**.
+BackboneJS is a great tool to organize Javascript code but miss some basic feature like **plugin support** and **inheritance**.
-Inspiration comes from complex tools like ExtJS (aka Sencha) and i'm sure many of your will implement my code better!
+Inspiration from missing features comes from more complex tools like ExtJS (aka Sencha)

 BackboneKIT is an add-on script that alter the way BackboneJS do some stuff.
+That means **BackboneKIT does NOT alter the way you already use BackboneJS**!

 You should use BackboneJS the way you know but under the cowling you have much power!
+You should also use *new methods* and *new objects* supplied by the Kit but it is not  mandatory.

-I didn't reinvent the wheel... just put elegant white tires on Backbone!
+I didn't reinvent the wheel... just put elegant white tires on BackboneJS!

 ## What comes with BackboneKit?

-* Inheritance
-* Callbacks
-* Declarative Events
-* Plugins Support
+- **Inheritance**
+Yes, with Kit you should access ancestors's methods and properties!
+- **Callbacks**
+interact with Backbone's constructor, interact with all declared methods - _beforeMethod()_, _afterMethod()_

+- **Declarative Events**
+Do you know _events:{}_ object?
+What do you think if you should code _modelEvents:{}_, _collectionEvents:{}_ and more?

+- **Plugins Support**
+adds and remove features on-the-fly from objects with plugins:
+`sidebar.loadPlugin( bounceOnHover );`

-* Global Access to Components
+- **Global Access to Components**
+`Backbone.Kit.getView('sidebar').render()`

 ## Where to test it?